OpenModelica/OpenModelica/README-WIN32.txt

 the cygwin environment must be installed.
 Do the following to execute the test suite:
 1. Install cygwin from www.cygwin.org
+2. Set the OPENMODELICAHOME=/cygdrive/c/code/omc/trunk/build
-2. Set up the cygwin path to the build directory in omc, i.e.
+3. Set up the cygwin path to the build directory in omc, i.e.
    /code/omc/trunk/build/bin
-3. The omc.exe we have build must be copied to the compiler directory.
+4. The omc.exe we have build must be copied to the compiler directory.
    Copy the following two files:
       C:\code\omc\trunk\Compiler\VC7\Release\omc.exe
       C:\code\mico\win32-bin\mico2311.dll
    to
       C:\code\omc\trunk\build\bin
-4. Go to folder /trunc/testsuite/ and run "make".
+5. Go to folder /trunk/testsuite/ and run "make".